mulle-nat/mulle-project/README.md

 `NAME`               | Formula filename without .rb extension

-### 5. Test your release.sh script
+### 5. Test your configuration

-Test the script from your project root.
-You need to give it the publisher, which is your user name, and the homebrew tap to publish the release to (note the trailing slash character `/`).
-The `release.sh` can be started with `-n`, which performs a dry run without doing anything to your project or repository.
-Also you need to specify where the generate formula should be put.
+Test your configuration from the project root.
+You need to give `mulle-project-release` the publisher, which is your github user name, and the homebrew tap to publish the release to (note the trailing slash character `/`).
+With the option `-n` `mulle-project-release` performs a dry run without doing anything to your project or repository.
+Also you need to specify where the generated formula should be put.
 That is done somewhat indirectly with `--taps-location` and `--tap`.

 ```
-./bin/release.sh -v -n --taps-location ~/taps --publisher  --tap ''
+mulle-project-release -v -n --taps-location ~/taps --publisher  --tap ''
 ```

 > #### Tip